sjuvekar/Kaggle-Whales-Caffe/README.md

     ```

 ### TODO and Differences
-1. This code only ports 'test-cropping-via-deconvolution' part of the original code.
-Classifier will be translated soon.
-2. X and Y co-ordinate-masks of both Bonnet and Head points are trained independently (a total of 4 NN trainings).
+1. X and Y co-ordinate-masks of both Bonnet and Head points are trained independently (a total of 4 NN trainings).
 Need to find a way for Caffe to work with multi-dimensional output.
-3. BatchNormalization is not implemented yet.
+2. BatchNormalization is not implemented yet.
+3. Cropping Neural Network still blows up on GPU memory in ```g2.2xlarge``` instance.
+Try running it on ```g2.8xlarge```, or add following lines